Citroen e-C3 Review & Prices

 In town

 It’s a doddle to drive the e-C3 in town.
-Of course, you get all the usual benefits of an electric powertrain - swift acceleration and no gearchanges making for really smooth, silent progress.
+Of course, you get all the usual benefits of an electric car - swift acceleration and no gearchanges making for really smooth, silent progress.
 Though the electric motor isn’t the most powerful, it’s still plenty for town driving and you won’t ever feel as though you’re lacking power.

 Compared with cars like the Vauxhall Corsa Electric, which are quite firm, the e-C3 has very soft suspension with clever hydraulic components which Citroen calls ‘Advanced Comfort’.
 Usually that would be a gimmick, but in this case it suits the pockmarked roads, potholes and speed bumps that litter the UK’s highway network extremely well.
 You’ll find that bumps you’d really feel in a Corsa Electric are just ironed out in the e-C3.